-The protocol is devised to ensure that access to education is secured quickly for children who have no school place.
+- 7.1.
+The school has signed up to the Gloucestershire County Council Fair Access Protocol -School Admission Arrangements For Vulnerable Children Without A School Place (FAP).
+The protocol is devised to ensure that access to education is secured quickly for children who have no school place. - 7.2.

-- 7.2.
 The FAP applies to the placement of vulnerable children outside the normal admissions round and only takes effect when parents/carers have exhausted the normal methods of admission and been unable to find a school place for their child through the in-year application process.
 Vulnerable children are those as defined in the FAP. - 7.3.
 Looked After Children, Previously Looked After Children and a vulnerable child within the FAP requiring a place at the school will take precedence over any child on the waiting list.

-8. APPLYING FOR A SCHOOL PLACE IN OTHER YEAR GROUPS OR DURING THE SCHOOL YEAR (IN YEAR APPLICATIONS)
+APPLYING FOR A SCHOOL PLACE IN OTHER YEAR GROUPS OR DURING THE 8.
+SCHOOL YEAR (IN YEAR APPLICATIONS)